MilosZivkovic/Parser/README.md

 *note: accesslog will be processed first in order to populate the database for search*

+## Util
+Data folder contains utility files that can help with app development:

+ - **access.log** - example log file that has proper format required by the app
+ - **docker-database.sh** - executable shell script that will bootstrap mysql:8.0 server with proper database and database access
+ - **test-instructions.txt** - original instructions for the project

 ## Technologies

  - Spring Boot 2 - dependency injection and bootstrapping framework